With its LA roots and global ambitions, Paul Hastings puts people and performance in balance at the right PH level.

 Paul Hastings provides numerous opportunities for students to connect with our lawyers throughout the year.
 We sponsor student groups, host panels and events — virtually and on campus — and also offer informational interviews.
 Students interested in learning more about our Summer Associate Program and/or Paul Hastings Fellowship are encouraged to visit the Careers page of our website.

 At Paul Hastings, it’s smart business to build teams rich in talent, experiences and creativity.
-We seek students who exemplify the hallmarks of successful Paul Hastings associates: innovative, strong communication skills, achievement drive, interpersonal savvy, client service excellence and the ability to be collaborative team members.
+We seek students who exemplify the hallmarks of successful Paul Hastings associates: an innovative mindset, strong communication skills, achievement drive, interpersonal savvy, client service excellence and the ability to be collaborative team members.
 Students should be committed to working for a dynamic law firm on complex legal matters across practices to help our clients move their business forward.
-Law students with outstanding academic credentials, superior writing skills, law review, and journal or Moot Court membership are preferred.
+Law students with outstanding academic credentials, superior writing skills, law review, and journal or moot court membership are preferred.

 Social media